 They Aim to Earn More

 Two ways to increase your net worth are saving more and earning more.
 Financially successful Millennials definitely prioritize saving money, but they also know that one of their biggest assets is their earning potential.

 That means they develop new skill sets by constantly seeking out learning opportunities.
+They start their own businesses and calculate MVP development cost.
 They work hard for promotions at their jobs — and they don’t neglect to negotiate their salaries on a regular basis, especially if they take on new responsibilities.

 And should the chance for a side hustle present itself, they go for it.
 A second job, if your schedule allows it, can be a great way to boost your income while learning new things.
 It’s also a low-risk way to see if a career change would be right for you.
 If you like the work, you steer your career in that direction.
 If you don’t, lesson learned — and you still have your full-time job to fall back on.

 When you’re young, establishing your career is really important.
 You’re creating your future earning potential today, and increasing your odds of being able to afford a higher standard of living as your career progresses.

 One more thing — remember to protect your ability to work by getting disability insurance, which can come in handy should you ever suffer an illness or injury that prevents you from working for a time.
 Your job might already build coverage into your benefits package so make sure you elect coverage for short-term and long-term disability insurance during open enrollment.